“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 Should your family and friends be unable to help with your financial troubles, Danny still doesn't think you should turn to a payday lender.

-He rightly says that credit cards come with a much lower rate of interest than payday loans, and as such could be the better option if it's a straight choice between the two.
+He rightly says that credit cards come with a much lower rate of interest than payday loans.
+They could be the better option if it's a straight choice between the two.

 However, credit cards are not a perfect solution, and we'd strongly advise against using them as a primary method of escaping debt.